How Can Mycorrhizae Help Your Crops?

 When plants obtain the nutrients they need, they maintain their optimal growing rates longer.
 Therefore, overall plant growth is improved (Figures 3 and 4).

 Figures 3 and 4.
 In both pictures, the plant on the left was colonized by MYCORRHIZAE, while the plant on the right was not.
-Notice that in the lettuce (in left picture) and cucumber (in right picture) there was growth enhancement as a result of the MYCORRHIZAE.
+Notice that in the lettuce (in the left picture) and cucumber (in the right picture) there was growth enhancement as a result of the MYCORRHIZAE.
 Source: Premier Tech

 Resistance to salt toxicity

 Numerous studies have shown that endomycorrhizal fungi protect plants from high levels of salt in the soil and micronutrient toxicities.

 Endomycorrhizal fungi make plants less susceptible to attack by root-rot pathogens.
 They do so in two ways: first, they compete against root-rot pathogens by consuming root exudates such as carbohydrates.
 Second, they help thicken the cell walls of the root cortex, making pathogen penetration more difficult.

 Since plants grow to their fullest potential with endomycorrhizal fungi, they produce more vegetables/fruits per plant, and/or larger vegetables/fruits.